TosbackCgusBridge-Bot/CGUs-versions/Cheapoair/Privacy Policy.md

 We may share your geo-location data with third parties for the purpose of them serving you ads for places (such as restaurants) in your area.
 If you do not wish to allow us to share your information in this manner please opt-out by contacting us at feedback@cheapoair.com.

-You may opt-out of location based services at any time by editing the setting at the device level or by emailing us at feedback@cheapoair.com.
+You may opt-out of location based services at any time by editing the setting at the device level or by emailing us at feedback@CheapOair.com.

+Return to Top
-How CheapOair Uses Your PII
+**How CheapOair Uses Your PII**

 CheapOair uses and stores sensitive personally identifiable information such as financial information (credit card number, cardholder's name, and expiration date), postal and billing address, provided to us through our website, mobile application or in any other way for billing purposes, to fulfill your orders and as otherwise described in this Privacy Policy.
 We use your other personally identifiable information for the following general purposes: (i) to provide you with travel services or other products that you purchase from us, or to fulfil the purpose for which you provide it (ii) to send your itinerary confirmation, vouchers, or service related notifications, (iii) to communicate with you as our customer, (iv) to provide you with special offers regarding products or services that may be of interest to you from our agents, service providers or marketing partners, (v) to solicit information from you, (vi) to resolve any disputes, collect any due fees, (vii) to enforce our Terms and Conditions, (viii) to prevent or recover any potential or actual losses resulting from or related to any suspect criminal activity including but not limited to fraud or identity theft, (ix) to improve our website and services, (x) for any purpose disclosed by us to you at the time your personally identifiable information is collected, and (xi) as further disclosed in this Privacy Policy.

 Other than described in this Privacy Policy, CheapOair does not sell, trade, or rent your personally identifiable information to third parties without your prior consent.

+Return to Top
-E-mail Communications and Newsletters
+**E-mail Communications and Newsletters**

 From time to time, we may notify you via email newsletter of any changes or additions to the Sites, and new offers and products from third parties that may be of interest to you.
 You may opt-out from our email newsletter by following the unsubscribe instructions in any email newsletter you receive from us.